fabiog1901/IoT-predictive-maintenance/README.md

 $ rm -rf ~/.m2 ~/.ivy2/
 $ spark-submit --master local[2] --jars kudu-spark2_2.11-1.9.0.jar,spark-core_2.11-1.5.2.logging.jar --packages org.apache.spark:spark-streaming-kafka_2.11:1.6.3 spark.iot.py
 ```

+Spark Streaming will flood your screen with log messages, however, at a 10 seconds intervals, you should be able to spot a table: these are the messages that were consumed from Kafka and processed by Spark.
+YOu can configure Spark for a smaller time window, however, for this exercise 10 seconds is sufficient.

 ## Lab 8 - Fast analytics on fast data with Kudu and Impala